FarisZR/FarisZR.com/content/post/knocker-access-your-homelab-without-vpn/index.md

 I have a homelab, but it's very annoying to access it outside my home network, so i created Knocker!
 A knock based access control service for your homelab, that doesn't break mobile Apps!
-With clients that cover all major platforms, web, mobile, and desktop!
+With clients that cover most major platforms, web, android, and desktop!

 <!-- markdownlint-disable MD033 -->
 {{< video src="knocker-video.webm" autoplay="true" poster="./.png" >}}